ACN00177 – Homocyst(e)inase: Targeting homocysteine for classical homocystinuria

 Currently available treatments for classical homocystinuria include high doses of vitamin B6 and betaine (N,N,N-trimethylglycine) to reduce homocysteine levels.
 Although these treatments are effective for some patients, responses fluctuate significantly due to the variations in the genetic mutation driving the disease.
 As a result, there exists an opportunity to develop a therapy that addresses the need of all patients by reducing blood homocystine levels back to the normal range.

 Our program to develop an engineered human enzyme designed to treat homocystinuria has delivered clinical candidate ACN00177.
-We anticipate that enzyme replacement therapy with ACN00177 will degrade homocysteine and the oxidized form homocystine, returning blood levels to the normal physiological range.
-Normalization of homocystine/homocysteine levels may halt or slow the progression of the symptoms of the disease in these patients.
+We anticipate that enzyme replacement therapy with ACN00177 will degrade homocysteine and the oxidized form homocystine in the blood.
+A significant reduction of homocystine/homocysteine levels may halt or slow the progression of the disease in these patients.